1.1. Sources and Intake

 The above are generally accepted guidelines for vitamin D, and will be used as reference for this article.
 'Optimal vitamin D levels' is not a legitimate term to refer to one of these four ranges.

 A target of 75nmol/L has been considered to as optimal for bone health in older individuals and bone-related conditions such as dental health or reducing the risk of falls and fractures in the elderly.
 This also appears to be a target for colorectal cancer prevention.

 Even in studies that recommend higher oral intakes (5,000IU), the end goal still appears to be around 75-80nmol/L.

-Vitamin D deficiency appeared to rise from the year 1988 onwards, and using 75nmol/L as a cut-off range the percentage of the population below this level increased from 55% to 77% in 2004.
+Vitamin D deficiency appeared to rise from the year 1988 onwards; using 75nmol/L as a cut-off, the percentage of the population below this level increased from 55% to 77% in 2004.
 It appears to have somewhat stabilized, with 79% below 80nmol/L.

-Deficiency rates in the population appear to have increased, when compared to the past, but they may have somewhat stabilized since then.
+Deficiency rates in the population appear to have increased over the past two decades but they may have stabilized in recent years.

 Vitamin D deficiency still occurs in locations closer to the equator.
 One study in Isfahan City, Iran (32°N) had the percent of the population being recorded at below 25,50, and 75nmol/L at 26.9%, 50.8%, and 70.4%, respectively.
 Cultural and Religious issues may come into play with this study, as the population consisted of both sexes and included women who wear religious clothing in public in this region.
 Southern Florida (Miami, 25°N) has recorded 38% and 40% of men and women, respectively, at below 50nmol/L.

 Despite the above importance on latitude, at least one study has suggested that this may only account for one fifth of the variance seen.

-Latitude plays an important role, but deficiency (according to serum levels of 25nmol/L) and insufficiency (50nmol/L) are prevalent worldwide.
+Latitude plays an important role, but deficiency (when defined by serum levels of 25nmol/L or below) and insufficiency (50nmol/L) are prevalent worldwide.

 Deficiency is extremely common in medical inpatients, with 22% of patients having serum levels below 20 nmol/L and 57% having levels below 37.5 nmol/L in one study.